pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli class enumerate --help` for details.
 * **find** to find classes in the target WBEM server across multiple namespaces.
   The input argument is a GLOB expression which is used to search the server CIM namespaces for matching class names.
-This subcommand uses a :term:`GLOB` Unix style pathname pattern expansion on the classname to attempt to filter the names and namespaces of all of the classes in the WBEM server (or the namespaces defined with the ``--namespaces``/``-n`` option):
+This command uses a :term:`GLOB` Unix style pathname pattern expansion on the classname to attempt to filter the names and namespaces of all of the classes in the WBEM server (or the namespaces defined with the ``--namespaces``/``-n`` option):